MillerRabin/intention-storage/readme.md

 Regardless of whether I use cloud system or built my own local ecosystem, I`m faced with same problem - there are too many devices to support.
-If you want something more complex than just turning the device on by scheduler, you will find that communication between device can be very complex.
+If you want something more complex than just turning the device on by scheduler, you will find that communication between devices can be very complicated.
 But often I catched myself that I do not want anymore to search the sequence of buttons I must push.
 I just want to speak with it and get the answers from it.